-In addition, Campus Safety staff assists local fire/paramedic personnel as well as other local and county, state, and federal law enforcement agencies when they respond to campus.
+In addition, Campus Safety staff assists local fire/paramedic personnel and other local, county, state, and federal law enforcement agencies when they respond to campus.
 The Campus Safety Department typically plays a supportive role in these instances.

 Crimes Involving Student Organizations at Off-Campus Locations